SaimonL/CustomLogger/README.md

   [...]
 end
 ```
-Keep in mind that "[...]" means that there may or may not have other gems there.
+Keep in mind that "[...]" means that there may or may not be other gems there.

 And then execute: